Snorkel vest vs. life jacket: Which is right for you?

 Comfort

-In addition to improving safety, snorkel vests can make your snorkeling excursion more comfortable.
-The vests keep your body in the correct position for snorkeling and allow you to float calmly at the surface while gazing at the seafloor below.
+Vests keep your body in the correct position for snorkeling and let you float calmly at the surface while gazing at the seafloor.
+Less effort is needed to stay afloat, so you can relax and enjoy the view.

 Laws and regulations

-In certain areas, local laws may require all snorkelers or those under a particular age to wear a snorkeling vest.
-Many companies that run snorkeling tours also expect all guests to wear one.
+In certain areas, local laws may require snorkelers or children to wear a vest.
+Tour operators also often insist on them for safety.

 Alternative PFDs